anoop142/cowin-cli/README.md

+## Command line  tool to List and Book Vaccine

+### UPDATE:
+**Since captcha is required to book vaccine, booking feature is broken for now.**

+**Checkout https://github.com/anoop142/cowin-cli/tree/captcha branch for captcha support.**

 ### INTRODUCTON
 cowin-cli is a simple cli tool to book vaccines as well as list centres available for scheduling vaccination  in India with their info.
 It uses the offical  api used by the cowin portal.